On Sunday, March 15, 2015 we ran the Los Angeles Marathon, something I never thought I would do.

 Miles 10 - 14 were fun - incredible crowd support, plenty of tourist attractions (Gruman's theater, Hollywood, Sunset Strip).
 All the while we were hitting a series of rollers; the course was never really flat.
 After Mile 14, we made our way down a series of hills to Beverly Hills.
 The sun was out in full force by this and the temperature was rising.
 The crowds were great, cheering everyone on and squirting the runners with water (the Fire Dept even opened some hydrants and had hoses going as well).

 Mile 20 came and I hit the wall hard.
 The course crossed over the 405 freeway here and there are no trees or shade to speak of -- due to the street configuration, there weren't even crowds or hoses.
 It got really hot; all the ice in my bandana and the cubes under my hat had melted.
 Time to bust out some mental toughness!

 We pushed on and ran through Brentwood, starting at Mile 22.
 The crowds returned, ready to keep the runners wet and cool.
 There were trees.
 The course even started to head downhill towards the Pacific Ocean.
 Life was good :-)

 Soon we could see the final left turn onto Ocean Avenue/Highway 1.
 Santa Monica is such a beautiful sight and that day didn't disappoint.
 The coast was great, the rides on the pier were packed and the finish line half a mile ahead.
 At this point, your adrenaline takes over and before I knew it, I was across the finish line, standing in front of some seriously cool machines that quickly reduced my body temperature.
 Finishing temperature was almost 90F.

 Overall, here's how the run rates in my book:

-Organization – Well organized, marked course (was worried I'd get lost and don't speak Czech but had no problems).
+Organization – Well organized, marked course and great support.
 Grade: A

 Swag – Nice medal and dri-fit short sleeve shirt.
 Grade: B+